Anne Finucane: Career

 Finucane entered the banking industry when she joined Fleet Financial in 1995, as head of corporate affairs and marketing.
 She worked to improve the bank's reputation following a subprime lending crisis, and helped in company acquisitions.
 Fleet Financial later merged with BankBoston, then Bank of America.
 Finucane became FleetBoston Financial's executive vice president for corporate marketing and communications.
 She was Bank of America's global chief strategy and marketing officer after the 2008 financial crisis when the bank lost 55% of its value, "symboliz[ing] all that was wrong" with US banks.

 She became the company's vice chair in 2015.
 Finucane co-chaired the company's sustainable markets committee, chairs the environmental, social and corporate governance committee, leads customer analytics, global marketing, and public policy strategies, and chairs the Bank of American Charitable Foundation.

 In mid-2017, Finucane was reportedly considered for Uber's vacant chief executive officer position, following the resignation of Travis Kalanick.
-In September 2017, she led the Bank of America's European bank board, retiring in 2021.
+In September 2017, she led Bank of America's European bank board, retiring in 2021.